 Open Contracting Data Standard (OCDS) is a data processing mechanism developed by procurement experts.
 It is a flexible format and logical structure of information, which simplifies collection, processing and distribution of data.

 The Open Contracting Partnership (OCP) developed the standard in 2014, which is becoming widely popular, as the best method of data processing.

-Introduction of standards in global level is headed by the World Bank together with OCP.
+Introduction of the standard at global level is headed by the World Bank together with OCP.
 The standard has been successfully implemented in Canada, Mexico, Paraguay and Ukraine.
-Other than these countries, the standard individually has been introduced in Mexico City and Montreal.
+Apart from these countries, the standard has been individually introduced in Mexico City and Montreal.
 Currently systems close to the standard being developed in the United Kingdom, Romania, Colombia and Zambia.